cosmos/cosmos-sdk/docs/gaia/delegator-guide-cli.md

 This is the most secure option, but comes with relatively high resource requirements.
 In order to run your own full-node, you need good bandwidth and at least 1TB of disk space.

 You will find the tutorial on how to install `gaiad` [here](https://cosmos.network/docs/gaia/installation.html), and the guide to run a full-node [here](https://cosmos.network/docs/gaia/join-testnet.html).

-// TODO: Add root-of-trust and note about long-range-attacks when implemented

-### Running a light-node

-// TODO when functionality is implemented

 ### Connecting to a remote full-node